RFK Jr. will testify at a House hearing over online censorship as the GOP elevates Biden's rival

-WASHINGTON — (AP) — House Republicans will be delving into claims of government censorship of online speech at a public hearing, asking Robert F. Kennedy Jr. to testify despite requests from outside groups to disinvite the Democratic presidential candidate after his recent antisemitic remarks.
+WASHINGTON — (AP) — House Republicans are delving into claims of government censorship of online speech at a public hearing, asking Robert F. Kennedy Jr. to testify despite requests from outside groups to disinvite the Democratic presidential candidate after his recent antisemitic remarks.

-The Republican-led Select Subcommittee on the Weaponization of the Federal Government is set to convene Thursday.
+The Republican-led Select Subcommittee on the Weaponization of the Federal Government was convening Thursday.
 Republicans claim conservatives are being unfairly targeted by technology companies that routinely work with the government to try to stem the spread of disinformation online.

-In announcing the hearing, the panel led by Rep. Jim Jordan, R-Ohio, said it “will examine the federal government’s role in censoring Americans.”
-The panel said it will probe "Big Tech’s collusion with out-of-control government agencies to silence speech.”
+In announcing the hearing, the panel led by Rep. Jim Jordan, R-Ohio, said it would “examine the federal government’s role in censoring Americans” and "Big Tech’s collusion with out-of-control government agencies to silence speech.”

 The Big Tech companies have adamantly denied the GOP assertions and say they enforce their rules impartially for everyone regardless of ideology or political affiliation.
 And researchers have not found widespread evidence that social media companies are biased against conservative news, posts or materials.